gstew5/cs4100-sp19/doc/codegen.md

      | (call ef e1 e2 ... eN) //Call ef (which should evaluate to a function pointer) on e1, e2, ..., eN
 ```

-Likewise, we'll extend our target language's syntax to support calls and returns:
+Likewise, we'll extend our target language's syntax to support calls and returns as follows:

 ```
 Instructions